-The important trees like Ficus species, Neem, Mulberry and Shisham being felled on account of various developmental activities can be saved by transplanting them to other suitable site.
-In Delhi, trees upto thirty years of age have been transplanted with a success rate of 85%.
-This practice will be adopted in Chandigarh too.
-Forest Department of Chandigarh Administration is transplanting more than 200 trees in the month of February, 2008.
+The important trees like Ficus species, Neem, Mulberry Shisham and being felled on account of various developmental activities can be saved by transplanting them to other suitable site.
+In Delhi & Chandigarh, trees upto thirty years of age have been transplanted with a success rate of over 70%.
+Forest Department of Chandigarh Administration will transplant trees if required.
 The transplantation of these trees will ensure utilisation of these well grown trees to the maximum extent in combating pollution and delivering other environmental benefits.